jos47tl/student-webdev-labs/reflection.md

 This exercise was similar to the last grid exercise but it took a tiny bit longer.
 I still relied on the same Bootstrap documentation page as the last exercise but I needed to play around with the different column sizes and breakpoints to match the screenshots.
 It took me a couple extra minutes but I was able to recreate the layout with minimal trial and error.

 ### Modal

+This exercise took the longest out of all the Bootstrap exercises because there were many elements of the modal dialog box that I needed to look up in the documentation.
+I was able to do most of it without the video but I forgot to add the little "X" to close the modal dialog bopx.
+My implementation was slightly different than the one shown in the video but the overall layout is the same.